The lentil was selected by Health Magazine as one of the top 5 healthiest foods on the planet!

 9 Big Benefits Of These Tiny Beans

-1. Low Cost: For just 20-30 cents you buy one cup of lentils – which can supply 1/3 of the daily protein requirement for a 150 pound adult plus all kinds of other nutrients.
+For just 20-30 cents you buy one cup of lentils – which can supply 1/3 of the daily protein requirement for a 150-pound adult plus all kinds of other nutrients.

-2. High Protein: Lentils have the highest level of protein by weight of any plant based food.
+Lentils have the highest level of protein by weight of any plant-based food.

-3. High Nutrition: Lentils are the mightiest of the beans.
+Lentils are the mightiest of the beans.
 If beans are good for you, then lentils the smallest of the beans are GREAT for you.
-In general the smaller the seed the more nutrition a food is by weight or volume.
+In general, the smaller the seed the more nutrition a portion of food is by weight or volume.

 5. Most Alkaline of all Protein Sources: (read Signs of an alkaline body)